 Small Business Preparation for 2020 with 2019 Year-end HR Checklist

 HR handles a wide range of important tasks for businesses on a daily, weekly, monthly and annual basis.
 Throughout the year, HR must also stay on top of changes to labor laws and regulations as well as changes to the business that affect employment and benefits.
 Every small business owner knows that HR is a lot of work and can be very stressful.
 As Hawaii business owners look ahead to 2020 and how they can attract and retain the best employees, fall 2019 is a great time to review and improve HR strategies and get documents organized.
-An end of year HR checklist can be very helpful to ensure that nothing is missed.

 Small business HR preparation checklist for 2020